Ph.D., University of California, Berkeley, Hispanic Languages and Literatures (2007)

 One of the many advantages of teaching and learning at a liberal arts institution is the breadth of disciplines at the academic community’s disposal, and its willingness to look beyond these disciplinary boundaries to assemble a more complete understanding of the world around us.
 This is how I approach my teaching: Spanish literature, film, and other cultural productions do not exist in a vacuum and, as such, our critical thinking about contemporary Spain must necessarily encompass other fields and time periods that will lend us diverse perspectives culled from within Spain—incorporating history, politics, media, art, language and social structures—and from the world outside Spain’s borders.
 My courses are trained on Spanish culture after the Civil War (after 1939), but include materials from earlier time periods and other countries (Latin American, the U.S., and Western Europe) as well.
 In my courses on Spanish language, Spanish film and literatures, regional Iberian culture, urban studies, genre-specific studies and women’s writing, I offer an interdisciplinary approach, touching on issues of history, gender, memory, violence, representation, socioeconomic influences and nationality, among others, to encourage an in-depth global and local understanding of the course content.

-My research focuses on the blending of history and fiction in contemporary Spanish literature and film, which I theorize as a way in which genres fuse around a common historical and narrative foundation, thus creating new approaches to understanding both fictional and non-fictional representations of personal and collective experience.
-My book, Genre Fusion: A New Approach to History, Fiction, and Memory in Contemporary Spain (Purdue University Press, 2014), examines the interweaving of fiction and history from the vantage point of four authors on the periphery of Postwar Spanish society (1939-present) who published both historiography and historical fiction after the death of Franco.
+My first book, Genre Fusion: A New Approach to History, Fiction, and Memory in Contemporary Spain (Purdue University Press, 2014), examined the interweaving of fiction and history from the vantage point of four authors on the periphery of Postwar Spanish society (1939-present) who published both historiography and historical fiction after the death of Franco.
 Touching on questions of memory, historical accuracy, autobiography, testimony, and narrative representation in this book, I theorize about and analyze a space between two genres, in which twentieth- and twenty-first-century Spanish authors combine fiction and historiography into a uniquely blurred genre.